flea89/golddigger/planning/002_file_upload_api.md

     - branch name (assuming git)
     - Other optional metadata could be allowed (e.g. an arbitrary `Map<String, String>` that could be optionally be displayed in the UI for the test run)
 2. Each test run may have an arbitrary (>0) number of failures.
-3. For each failure, a client MUST provide
+3. For each golden failure, a client MUST provide
-    - the path, relative to the codebase root, of the golden file (on first run, the original file may not exist, but we need to know the path of where to put the "changed" file on approval)
+    - the path, relative to the codebase root, of the golden file (on first run, the original file may not exist, but we need to know the path of where to put the "changed" file on approval) - for example `test/golden/homepage/homepage_mobile.png`
     - the binary content of the new (different) file.
-4. For each failure, a client MAY provide:
+4. For each golden failure, a client MAY provide:
     - the content of the original file itself (to provide a side-by-side view)
-    - the path/filename where the new file was saved locally
+    - the path/filename, relative to the codebase root, of the new file (e.g. `tests/golden/failures/homepage_mobile.png`)
+    - the name of the test and/or test suite where the failure happened
     - a list of additional files, for example a diff file, an image high contrast version, etc.. each must have:
         - label (required): used in the UI to identify it (e.g. "high contrast", "diff") - we may have "special"
         - file_name (required): path/name.ext
         - content (required): binary content of the file
 5. For each file provided, an optional mimetype can be provided for better display in the UI (otherwise it'll be inferred.
 Any filetype is supported, but better UI will be provided for: "text/\*", "image/png", "image/svg+xml", "image/jpg", "image/webp", "image/gif")
-6. Each file will have a (configurable) maximum file size
+6. Each file will uploaded will be subject to a (configurable) maximum file size

 ### API format